EndPointCorp/end-point-blog/2019/09/27/keeping-our-windows-server-clean/keeping-our-windows-server-clean.html.md

 forfiles /D -10 /P "C:\inetpub\logs\LogFiles" /S /C "cmd /c compact @path"
 ```

 And of course, we can create more scripts other locations, like the ```C:\Windows\Temp``` folder for example.
-I mentioned earlier that my website creates a lot of XML and PNG files: I have another script whose mission is keeping those folders at bay, deleting forecast files that hasn't been used for more than one day (the local forecast will be outdated and would need to refresh it from the external web service anyway).
+I mentioned earlier that my website creates a lot of XML and PNG files: I have another script whose mission is keeping those folders at bay, deleting forecast files that haven't been used for more than one day (the local forecast will be outdated and would need to refresh it from the external web service anyway).

 ###More resources